How to set up an entry approval workflow in Gravity Forms (2 simple methods)

 A checkbox labeled 'Show only approved entries'

-If you want to approve/reject new submissions from the front end, you should also check the box labeled “Show all entries to administrators”.
+If you want to approve/reject new submissions from the frontend, you should also check the box labeled “Show all entries to administrators”.
 Next, scroll up to the View editor, click on the “Add Field” button and select the “Approve Entries” field to add it to your View.

 The 'Approve Entries' field in GravityView

-Ad you can see, this adds a new column to the View where Admins have the ability to either approve (green check mark) or reject (red cross) new submissions!
+As you can see, this adds a new column to the View where Admins have the ability to either approve (green check mark) or reject (red cross) new submissions!

 An approval column where Admins can approve or reject entries in a View from the front end

-Multi-step approval workflows with Gravity Flow
+Option 2: Multi-step approval workflows with Gravity Flow

 If you want to implement a multi-step approval workflow for new entries in Gravity Forms, your best option is to use Gravity Flow.